networksetcetera/LODS/demo2.md

-# Demo: Create an HTTP trigger function by using the Azure portal
+# Demo: Create an HTTP trigger function in Python by using the Visual Studio Code

 In this demo, you'll learn how to use Functions to create a "hello world" function in the Azure portal.
 This demo has two main steps: